jarellymartin/hw-stat133-jarellymartin/workout1/report/workout01-jarelly-martin.md

     ## 4 Stephen Curry   1250   584      46.7
     ## 5 Draymond Green   578   245      42.4

-Next, let’s take a look at the tables I made for 2-point, 3-point, and overall effective shooting percentage for each player.
 Based on the 2-point effective shooting percentage table, we can see that Andre Iguodala has the highest percentage, 63%, with the least number of shots attempted.
 Here, Kevin Durant comes at a close second where his 2-pointer shooting percentage is 60.7%.
 Now let’s take a look at the 3-pointer effective shooting percentage table.
 Even though Stephen Curry has the highest number of 3-pointer attempts, Klay Thompson beats him with the highest effective shooting percentage of 42.4%.
 Finally, let’s take a look at the overall shooting percentage and how it compares to 3-pointers and 2-pointers.
 It turns out that Kevin Durant leads for the highest percentage of shots made when looking at both 2-pointers and 3-pointers.

 #### Conclusion